sdellenb/joybox/README.md

 3. Raspbian Stretch Packages (additional to Raspbian Lite)
 * `omxplayer` for media playback
 * `chromium-browser` for the Web UI
-* Any X11 desktop environment (I used LXDE) with autologin.
+* An X desktop environment (I used LXDE) with autologin enabled.

 ## Setup
 1. Fork/Clone
 2. Install dependencies with `yarn install`
 3. Create the SQLite database and tables with `npm run initdb` (or `npm run initdb:prod`)
-4. Fill the library SQLite database with `npm run scan` (or `npm run scan:prod`) This will execute `knex seed:run --env development` to seed the database with the contents of the `media` folder.
+4. Fill the library SQLite database with `npm run scan` (or `npm run scan:prod`)
+   This will execute `knex seed:run --env development` to seed the database with the contents of the `media` folder.
-5. Fire up the server with `node start`
+5. Fire up the server with `npm start`
 6. Start the front-end with `DISPLAY=:0 chromium-browser --kiosk http://localhost:3000`

 ## Disclaimer
-Most of the REST API & DB backend code is based on the examples in https://github.com/mjhea0/node-koa-api It was of great help to have such a nice template to implement my own requirements.
+Most of the REST API & DB backend code is based on the examples in https://github.com/mjhea0/node-koa-api.
+It was of great help to have such a nice template to implement my own requirements.

 ## Notes